Get

 7. Provide More Exercise

-If your cat doesn’t seem to be sleeping on the mattress, they may just be climbing on it for exercise.
-Cats love to climb; it’s what they do.
+If your cat doesn’t seem to be sleeping on the mattress, they may just be climbing on it for exercise and your attention.
+Cats love to climb and play; it’s what they do.
 If your feline is running around and happens to jump on the mattress, they probably aren’t interested in the mattress specifically.
 Instead, they’re probably just running on it because it’s there.

 Luckily, adding alternative options and making the mattress less desirable often works well.
 Consider adding a cat tower to your home or providing more playtime.
 Wearing your cat out will likely reduce the amount of climbing that they do, saving your mattress in the process.